-5 Times President-Elect Donald Trump Broke The Internet In 2016
+5 Times President-Elect Donald Trump Broke The Internet In 2016 [Opinion]

-Donald Trump has always been a controversial figure for most of his existence.
-Pre-presidential Donald always had stories about him enough to fill up most of the tabloid pages.
-But when Presidential candidate Donald Trump came along, the gloves definitely came off.
-It seemed like dirty politics brought the out the worst in Donald.
+Donald Trump has always been a controversial figure.
+Pre-presidential Donald always had enough stories about him to fill the pages of most tabloids.
+But when presidential candidate Donald Trump came along, the gloves definitely came off.
+It seemed like dirty politics brought out the worst in Donald.

 2016 has been a year of many highs and some lows for Mr. Trump.
 It has definitely been one long wild ride.
 Out of the hundreds of times Donald Trump broke the internet this year, here are some of the most memorable, highly entertaining, and controversial times.

-Donald Trump was about to tape a cameo in the TV series Days of Our Lives.
-He was with Access Hollywood’s Billy Bush and they were talking about the Donald’s failed attempt to seduce women.
+Donald Trump was about to tape a cameo for the TV series Days of Our Lives.
+He was with Access Hollywood’s Billy Bush, and they were talking about the Donald’s failed attempt to seduce women.
 Donald Trump mentioned how he was automatically attracted to beautiful women and that he just starts kissing them once he sees them.
-Trump further mentioned.

-“And when you’re a star, they let you do it, you can do anything.
+Trump further mentioned, “And when you’re a star, they let you do it, you can do anything.
 Grab them by the p***y, you can do anything.”

-The audio and video of the 2005 exchange were released by The Washington Post.
-It made its way during the election season and had made headlines because of the sexist remark.
-President-Elect Donald Trump has since apologized for it.
+The audio and video of the 2005 exchange were released by the Washington Post.
+It made its debut during the election season and made headlines because of the sexist remark.
+President-elect Donald Trump has since apologized for his remarks.

 He Said He’ll Build A Wall Along The Border

-To half of the nation, it seems ridiculous, but to the mind of The Donald, it makes sense.
-During his campaign trail, he was very vocal about his dislike for illegal immigrants.
-He once mentioned that Mexican immigrants are bringing drugs, crime, and even more, they are rapists.
-However, Donald Trump did assume that some are still good people.
-This did not stop Trump for thinking that the best solution to keep the Mexican immigrants away is by building a wall along the border.
+To half of the nation, it seems ridiculous, but to Donald, it makes sense.
+During his campaign, he was very vocal about his dislike for illegal immigrants.
+He once mentioned that Mexican immigrants are bringing drugs and crime to the country, adding that some of them are rapists.
+However, Donald Trump assumed that some are still good people.
+This did not stop Trump from saying that the best solution to keep the Mexican immigrants away is by building a wall along the border.

 “I would build a great wall, and nobody builds walls better than me, believe me, and I build them very inexpensively.”

-According to a study by Washington Post, the wall is estimated to cost around $25 billion which is a far cry from what Donald Trump’s estimate of $10 billion to $12 billion US dollars.
-Citing as well that the current 650 miles of fencing have a total cost of $7 billion dollars paid for the government.
+According to a study by the Washington Post, the wall is estimated to cost around $25 billion, which is a far cry from what Donald Trump’s estimate of $10 billion to $12 billion.
 Will Donald Trump really build the wall?

 If Ivanka Was Not His Daughter, He’ll What?